zstephens/neat-genreads/README.md

 - Output a VCF file with the 'golden' set of true positive variants.
 These can be compared to bioinformatics workflow output (includes coverage and allele balance information)
 - Output a BAM file with the 'golden' set of aligned reads.
 These indicate where each read originated and how it should be aligned with the reference
 - Create paired tumour/normal datasets using characteristics learned from real tumour data
-- Parallelized.
-Can run multiple "partial" simulations in parallel and merge results
 - Low memory footprint.
 Constant (proportional to the size of the reference sequence)

 ## Examples